Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-\end{definition} In general, subgraph sampling first determines the subset of nodes to be sampled from the graph and then determines the edge subset.
-This process can be guided by different sampling strategies, as summarized in Table~\ref{tb: subgraph-sampling-strategy} and illustrated in Fig.~\ref{fig: subgraph-sampling}.
+In general, \emph{the process of subgraph sampling involves first selecting a subset of nodes from the graph, followed by determining the corresponding edge subset.} It can be guided by different sampling strategies, as summarized in Table~\ref{tb: subgraph-sampling-strategy} and illustrated in Fig.~\ref{fig: subgraph-sampling}.

 \textbf{Uniform sampling}~\cite{MVGRL-2020,MERIT-2021} uniformly selects a portion of nodes $\hat{\mathcal{V}}$ from $\mathcal{V}$ and then induces the subgraph topology by $\hat{\boldsymbol{A}}=\boldsymbol{A}[\hat{\mathcal{V}},\hat{\mathcal{V}}]$, which is similar to node dropping defined in Eq.~(\ref{eq: node-dropping-1}).